-The Learning Plan (LP) has been designed to assist students to meet the LO and guide your learning while on student placement.
+The Learning Plan (LP) has been designed to assist students to meet the Learning Objectives and guide your learning while on student placement.
+It is an initial plan to set goals and tasks across the course of your placement learning experience.
 Therefore, it is a 'living document' that can be added to or changed during your placement experience.
-The LP needs to be completed within the first 2 to 3 weeks starting placement.
-Your Supervisor will assist you with identifying tasks.
-There are instructions in LP template that provide instructions you how to complete the LP.
+The Learning Plan needs to be completed within the first 2 to 3 weeks starting placement.
+Your supervisor will assist you with identifying tasks.

-The LP will not only guide your learning journey but is also an important document that will be a part of your mid and final evaluation.
-In order to start the mid and final evaluations, students need to upload their completed LP to ePortfolio.
-A Learning Plan template can be found on your placement Blackboard site (under the 'Document Resources' portal on left hand side of the screen).
+The Learning Plan will not only guide your learning journey but is also an important document that mirrors the course learning objectives and AASW practice standards and therefore links with your mid and final evaluation.

+Once the student has completed the initial learning plan, they need to share this with their relevant Supervisors/Field Educators.

+A Learning Plan template can be found on your placement Blackboard site (under the 'Learning Resources').

-3.3 Safety, Health and Wellbeing during placement
+3.3 Safety, Health, and Wellbeing during placement